julienemo/thp_next_43/README.md

 #### Discoveries

 1. to get the headers from an API call, you'll need to intercept in the very first `then`, before `response.json()`.
 To get the authorization header, will need to do `response.headers.get('Authorization')`. `response.headers` alone will always be an empty object.
 To pile it with the response body, see [this SO solution](https://stackoverflow.com/questions/41812056/extract-both-json-and-headers-from-fetch/53826511#53826511).
+2. It is possible to pass object props from Link to Route like [this](https://www.youtube.com/watch?v=nmbX2QL7ZJc), but it won't persist.
+Not sure how interesting it is, but there is one less API call.

 #### Specs